Sunak under pressure over HS2 as he refuses to rule out scrapping northern stage

-Downing Street has refused to guarantee HS2 will run to Manchester as planned amid reports Rishi Sunak and Jeremy Hunt are in talks about scrapping the project’s northern phase.
+Downing Street has refused to guarantee HS2 will run to Manchester as planned amid revelations Rishi Sunak and Jeremy Hunt are in talks about scrapping the project’s northern phase.

 It comes after The Independent revealed ministers are considering shelving the second stage amid concerns about spiralling costs and delays.

-The prime minister’s official spokesman told reporters in Westminster that“spades are already in the ground on our HS2 programme and we’re focused on delivering it” but that it would not promise the line would go to Manchester.
+The prime minister’s official spokesman told reporters in Westminster that “spades are already in the ground on our HS2 programme and we’re focused on delivering it” but that it would not promise the line would go to Manchester.

 “I can’t comment on speculation around a leaked document.
 It is obviously standard process for departments to discuss the phasing of major projects like HS2… but the work is already under way,” he said.